Wahya Circle

 DORSET HISTORY

 Who were the Dorset?
 The Dorset were a Paleo-Inuit culture, lasting from 500 BCE to between CE 1000 and 1500, that followed the Pre-Dorset and preceded the Inuit in the Arctic of North America.
 The Dorset people are known only by what they have left behind, including primitive stone tools and beautiful wooden and ivory figurines.
-DNA analysis suggests that their ancestors came to Arctic Canada and Greenland from Siberia about 4,500 years ago, and lived in frozen isolation for more than 3,000 of those years.

-When the Inuit came, they brought with them the tools and weapons of a slightly more sophisticated maritime hunting culture that had developed in the rich waters of the Bering Sea.
-Capable of hunting animals as large as the bow-head whale, the largest creature in the Arctic seas.
 The Inuit could support much larger communities than was possible for the Dorset people.
 These communities were extremely mobile, traveling during the summer in large skin-covered boats ten meters or more in length, and in winter by sleds pulled by teams of dogs.
-The Inuit had little trouble expanding rapidly throughout the Arctic world, and as part of this process the Dorset way of life was erased.
+The Inuit had little trouble expanding rapidly throughout the Arctic world.
+Over time, the Dorset way of life was erased by time.

 Netsilik Inuit, 1923

-"The Tunit were a strong people, and yet they were driven from their villages by others who were more numerous, by many people of great ancestors; but so greatly did they love their country, that when they were leaving Uglit, there was a man who, out of desperate love for his village, harpooned the rocks and made the stones fly about like bits of ice."
+"The Tunit were a strong people, and yet they were driven from their villages by others who were more numerous, by many people of great Ancestors; but so greatly did they love their country, that when they were leaving Uglit, there was a man who, out of desperate love for his village, harpooned the rocks and made the stones fly about like bits of ice."

 Ivaluardjuk, Igloolik, 1922